behzad-vahedi/COVID-19-visualization/README.md

 ## Mapping Spatial and Temporal Patterns of COVID-19 Cases and Deaths in the Contiguous US

+This repository contains the code for mapping spatiotemporal patters of COVID-19 cases and deaths in the contiguous US and at county level.
+Analysis and mapping performed in Python using `geopandas` and `geoplot` libraries.
+The iPython notebook is available in [notebook](https://github.com/behzad-vahedi/COVID-19-visualization/tree/master/notebook) folder.

 County Level COVID-19  data are downloaded from usafacts.org on May 2nd, 2020.

-created by Behzad Vahedi (vahedi.behzad@gmail.com)
+* Created by Behzad Vahedi (vahedi.behzad@gmail.com) *

 ### Map of Cumulative Number of COVID-19 Cases in US Counties